TZstatsADS/spring-2022-prj1-jc5656/README.md

 └── output/
 ```

 Please see each subfolder for a README file.
+As a special reminder, the RMD file is in the lib folder, and the final HEML report is in the doc folder.